anongrp/Portume/README.md

 # Portume
-## The New Revolution in the era of Portfolios and Resume
+## The New Revolution in the era of Portfolio and Resume

 ![Home](https://raw.githubusercontent.com/anongrp/Portume/master/sc1.png)